-Public health expert David Dausey calls BPA ban 'hollow victory'July 23rd, 2012 in Health /
+Public health expert David Dausey calls BPA ban 'hollow victory'July 23, 2012 in Medicine & Health / Health

 The FDA says baby bottles and sippy cups can no longer contain Bisphenol-A (BPA), an endocrine disruptor that mimics estrogen.
 But what about the hundreds of other plastic items, from water bottles to dental sealants, containing BPA?